prateekmedia/muxer.dart/example/README.md

-# mp4parser_example
+# muxer_example

-Demonstrates how to use the mp4parser plugin.
+Demonstrates how to use the muxer plugin.

 ## Getting Started